 The financial costs of dealing with those injuries are also damages.
 The medical bills for treating your injuries are part of your damages.
 If you can’t work due to the injuries or while recovering from extensive medical treatments, your lost wages are also a part of your damages.

-Then there’s what Philadelphia medical malpractice lawyers call non-economic damages.
+Then there’s what the Philadelphia medical malpractice lawyer calls non-economic damages.
 When you pursue a claim for non-economic damages, you’re seeking compensation for things that are, well, priceless.
 Your quality of life.
 Your future health.
 The pain and suffering you have endured because of your doctor’s mistake.

 Money alone can’t make up for what you’ve been through.
 Compensation can’t take away your pain or restore your health once it has been permanently damaged.

 But getting full compensation can help you afford cutting-edge and expensive treatments that give you the best chance for rehabilitation.
 It can prevent your family from suffering a financial hardship while you’re out of work.
 And when you’re going through a serious medical ordeal, those things are pretty important.